 [code and data]

-- Time for Tea Now.
-Discounting for Money and Consumption without the
+- Time for Tea.
+Measuring Discounting for Money and Consumption Without the Utility Confound.
+The Journal of Development Economics (2024)

 (second author in large collaboration with K. Ruggeri,…, and E. Garcia-Garzon)